Quran-51:19 Surah Adh-dhariyat English Translation,Transliteration and Tafsir(Tafseer).

 • Shaheen International

-3. What they give is not dependent on what the beggar asks.
-They give to the destitute as well as search for those poor people who are ashamed to ask and because of this shamefulness they are usually deprived of receiving charities.
+3. Their giving is not dependent on what the beggar asks.
+They give to the destitute and also search for those who are too ashamed to ask, often those who are deprived of receiving charity due to their shamefulness.

 Ibn-Kathir